boldflight/BibleConverter/test_EPUB/output/2_Kings.md

 [21] He tore Israel away from David’s dynasty, and Jeroboam son of Nebat became their king.
 Jeroboam drove Israel away from the Lord and encouraged them to commit a serious sin.
 [22] The Israelites followed in the sinful ways of Jeroboam and did not repudiate them.
 [23] Finally the Lord rejected Israel just as he had warned he would do through all his servants the prophets.
 Israel was deported from its land to Assyria and remains there to this very day.

+### The King of Assyria Populates Israel with Foreigners

 [24] The king of Assyria brought foreigners from Babylon, Cuthah, Avva, Hamath, and Sepharvaim and settled them in the cities of Samaria in place of the Israelites.
 They took possession of Samaria and lived in its cities.
 [25] When they first moved in, they did not worship the Lord.
 So the Lord sent lions among them and the lions were killing them.
 [26] The king of Assyria was told, “The nations whom you deported and settled in the cities of Samaria do not know the requirements of the God of the land, so he has sent lions among them.
 They are killing the people because they do not know the requirements of the God of the land.”